smartiniOnGitHub/vweb-example/README.md

 Note that there are many Dockerfiles (and related make tasks), to use different base images; see details in the 'Makefile'.
 To build sources in containers, it's recommended to use official vlang Docker images, otherwise dependencies must be added manually.
+When executables are built with static dependencies (all inside it), it's even possible to run them in a special Docker image ('scratch') empty, so really minimal and safer (no shell inside and nothing other than my executables and related resources).

 In the [docs](./docs/) folder there is other documentation.